 Founding Story

-Scale AI was founded by MIT dropout Alexandr Wang (CEO) and Lucy Guo, Carnegie Mellon dropout and Thiel fellow.
+Scale AI was founded by MIT dropout Alexandr Wang (CEO) and Carnegie Mellon dropout and Thiel fellow Lucy Guo.

 In 2015, Wang enrolled at MIT to study computer science, where he received perfect grades in his first year.
-Wang had the insight that artificial intelligence and machine learning was going to transform the world.
+Wang had the insight that artificial intelligence and machine learning were going to transform the world:

 "First we built machines that could do arithmetic, but the idea that you could have them do these more nuanced tasks that required what we view as humanlike understanding was this very exciting technological concept."

 To further explore AI, Wang started out with a fairly small-stakes problem: knowing when to restock his fridge.
-That project eventually led to the creation of Scale AI.
 Obsessed with the grocery problem, Wang decided to build a camera inside his fridge to tell him if he was running low on milk.
 At this point, he realized that there was not enough data available so that he could train his system to quantify the contents of the fridge properly.
 He also noticed his peers weren’t building AI products despite their training because there was a lack of well-organized data available for them to develop models.
+This eventually led to the creation of Scale AI.

 Wang extrapolated this problem out to the implications for AI in general, realizing that data would clearly be a meaningful hurdle.
-That’s where Scale AI was born.
-Wang identified that there was a hole in the market.
 In order to bridge the gap between human and machine-learning capabilities, there was a need for accurately labeled datasets that could train AI models.

 During this time, Lucy Guo was at Carnegie Mellon, studying computer science and human-computer interactions.
 In her second year, she applied for the Thiel Fellowship.
-It awards $100K to help those motivated enough to build a business, on the condition that they drop out of school.
-So in 2014, her senior year, she dropped out.
+The program awards $100K to help those motivated enough to build a business, on the condition that they drop out of school.
+In 2014, her senior year, she dropped out.

-As the company got started, the team attended Computer Vision and Pattern Recognition, an AI conference.
+In he team attended Computer Vision and Pattern Recognition, an AI conference.
 There, according to Wang, they went “booth to booth with a laptop with a demo on it.”
-As the company grew it became more applicable to other industries related to AI including satellite imagery, ecommerce, and others.
+As the company grew, it expanded offerings into other industries serviced by AI, including satellite imagery, e-commerce, and others.

 Product

-To get a foundational understanding of Scale AI, it's important to understand the lifecycle of building a machine-learning model for any given industry vertical.
-That process begins with data and its sources before moving to data engineering, which is a component of data science.
+To understand the role of Scale AI, it's important to understand the lifecycle of building a machine-learning model for any given industry vertical.
+That process begins with raw data and leads to data engineering.

 Scale AI’s core value proposition is built around the data engineering component of this lifecycle.
 Specifically, Scale AI helps companies with data annotation and labeling of “ground truth” data.
 This ground truth data refers to correctly labeling data in an expected format, such as tagging a picture of a cat as a “cat” or assisting in differentiating a dog from a cat in an image.

-As of September 2024, Scale segments its products into three sections, Build AI, Apply AI, and Evaluate AI, each of which with its own set of capabilities.
-Under Build AI is the Scale Data Engine, which is further segmented into three use cases: generative AI, government, and automotive.
-Apply AI segments into two products, Scale Donovan and the Scale GenAI platform.
-Finally, under Evaluate AI there is Scale Evaluation, which also has three use cases: model development, public sector use cases, and enterprise use cases.
+As of October 2025, Scale AI segments its products into three offerings, Build AI, Apply AI, and Evaluate AI, each with its own set of capabilities.
+Under Build AI is the Scale Data Engine, which services generative AI, government, and automotive applications.
+Apply AI consists of two products, Scale Donovan and the Scale GenAI platform.
+Evaluate AI provides access to Scale Evaluation, which is intended for model development, public sector, and enterprise use cases.

 Source: Scale AI

-Scale AI’s core products include Scale Data Engine, Scale Donovan, and Scale GenAI, while Scale Evaluation is embedded into the workflows of these three products.
+Scale AI’s core products are Scale Data Engine, Scale Donovan, and Scale GenAI, while Scale Evaluation is embedded into the workflows of these three products.

 Scale Data Engine

-Scale AI’s core product is its data engine.
-It relies on a workforce of 240K people across Kenya, the Philippines, and Venezuela, managed through a subsidiary, RemoTasks to label data.
-Companies use the data engine to build and train ML algorithms.
+Scale AI’s core product is its data engine, which relies on a workforce of 240K people labeling data across Kenya, the Philippines, and Venezuela, managed through subsidiary RemoTasks.
 The data engine enables customers to collect, curate, and annotate data to train and evaluate models.
 Companies including Lyft, Toyota, Airbnb, and General Motors pay Scale AI to get high-quality annotated data labeled by human contractors, an ML algorithm, or a mixture of both.

-Scale AI annotates many different types of data including 3D sensor fusion, image, video, text, audio, and maps.
-Although image, video, text, and audio products could be generalized across several industries, 3D sensor fusion and map labeling are typically relevant for autonomous driving, robotics, and augmented and virtual reality (AR/VR).
+Scale AI annotates many different types of data, including 3D sensor fusion, image, video, text, audio, and maps.
+Image, video, text, and audio products are used across multiple industries, while 3D sensor fusion and map labeling are typically relevant for autonomous driving, robotics, and augmented and virtual reality (AR/VR).

 As part of the data engine offering, Scale AI offers three distinct data annotation solutions tailored to different needs: Scale Rapid, Scale Studio, and Scale Pro.